ladeak/JsonMergePatch/Readme.md

 JsonMergePatch library helps to deserialize http requests' and responses' json body content for merge patch operation.
 Merge patch operation is detailed by [RFC7396](https://tools.ietf.org/html/rfc7396).
 If the merge patch request contains members that appear as null on the target object, those members are added.
 If the target object contains the member, the value is replaced.
 Members with null values in the merge patch requests, are removed from the target object (set to null or default).

 JsonMergePatch library is based on C# source generators.
-For http body content to be deserialized into a type, the SourceGenerator library generates a helper class.
+For the http body content to be deserialized into a type, the SourceGenerator library generates helper classes.
 Helper classes are called Wrappers, capturing all the features of the type intended to be used for the deserialization.
-Once the request is deserialized into a Wrapper object, it can be used to apply the patch on an object typed as the source class.
+Once the request is deserialized into a Wrapper object, the object can be used to apply the patch on the user defined target object.
 The JsonMergePatch library is designed to be used with POCO classes and record types.

 Source Generations requires Visual Studio 16.9 or later.

 Based on the given application type different packages may be installed from NuGet by running one or more of the following commands:

 ```
+dotnet add package LaDeak.JsonMergePatch.SourceGenerator
 dotnet add package LaDeak.JsonMergePatch.Http
-dotnet add package LaDeak.JsonMergePatch.SourceGenerator
 dotnet add package LaDeak.JsonMergePatch.AspNetCore
-dotnet add package LaDeak.JsonMergePatch.SourceGenerator.AspNetCore
 ```

 ## JsonMergePatch with AspNetCore

-1. Install AspNetCore packages via NuGet
+1. Install AspNetCore package via NuGet
 1. Add the required usings
-1. Add a new controller with a parameter types ```Patch<T>``` where ```T``` is a custom type chosen by the user
+1. Add a new controller with a parameter types ```Patch<T>``` where ```T``` is a custom target type chosen by the user
-1. Extend application startup with ```AddJsonMergePatch()``` extension method
+1. Extend application startup

 ### Install AspNetCore packages via NuGet